Stuycs-K/final-project-10-guan-phillip-alif-rian/WORKLOG.md

 Fixed encrypt method.
 Now investigating how to incorporate images into our project.
 Will maybe hide the key or encrypted message in the image.

+### 5/31/24

+Started one last method for the encoding process.
+It is the hillCipher method, which will actually do the cipher, using all the components we made before.

 ## Rian Alif

 ### 05/22/24